How to Split a Cell in Google Sheets

 Tips and Tricks

-• When using the SPLIT function, make sure to select the cell that you want to split and type the formula correctly.
+SPLITfunction, make sure to select the cell that you want to split and type the formula correctly. - When using the

-• When using the TEXTJOIN function, make sure to select the cell that you want to split and type the formula correctly.
+TEXTJOINfunction, make sure to select the cell that you want to split and type the formula correctly. - When using the

-• When using the INDEX and MATCH functions, make sure to select the cell that you want to split and type the formula correctly.
+INDEXandMATCHfunctions, make sure to select the cell that you want to split and type the formula correctly. - When using the

 Example Use Cases